Leaderboard

 1 point

-16. The bar should never be mandatory, nor should you give guys shit for not hanging out in the bar after a debrief every day.
+The bar should never be mandatory, nor should you give guys shit for not hanging out in the bar after a debrief every day.
 The bar is a great place for tradition and camaraderie (and some learning), but it should never be forced.
 You're just keeping dudes from their families and real lives while you shoot your watch.
 If you didn't get the appropriate lessons learned in your debrief in the vault in a timely manner, you're doing it wrong (or you don't have a mission that requires a vault debrief).
 Now roll calls, First Fridays, et al?
 Cleared hot.
-Lock the fucking door and expect attendance or assess bar fines appropriately.
+Lock the fucking door and expect attendance or assess bar fines appropriately.1 point

-17. I think most officers don't understand the reality of the average elisted family.
+I think most officers don't understand the reality of the average elisted family.
 Most young familes in the Air Force have either both parents in the Air Force or one in the Air Force and another employed elsewhere.
 Since we have decided to pay our enlisted kids somewhere at or below the poverty level (hence the second working parent), providing some form of child care for working parents is mission required.
 The fact is that your bridge doesn't keep airplanes turning.
 Having an organization that supports young families does.
 Nobody is prying money out of your hands.
 Instead, we're taking the profits from the company store and applying it to the areas that would best improve the overall base quality of life.
 Could the store be better?
 Yes.
 Are the laws that govern military construction asinine?
 Absolutely.
 Is it wise that AAFES and DECA are legally seperated?
 Probably not.
 Is accessesable and affordable child care a mission requirement for a base?
-Definately.
+Definately.0 points

-18. I couldn't agree more.
+I couldn't agree more.
 I hate when people try to use kids as leverage to try to pry money out of my wallet either directly or indirectly.
 If I liked kids, I would have some.
 Unfortunately, the only thing I like less than the prospect of my own kids is YOUR kids.
-How's about instead of pumping more money into the daycare, they roll up a few pennies and fix the bridge to the hunting area on base that has been washed out for several years, with no funds to fix it?
+How's about instead of pumping more money into the daycare, they roll up a few pennies and fix the bridge to the hunting area on base that has been washed out for several years, with no funds to fix it?-1 points